Feels good to grow.

 Edible Garden

-To maintain healthy soil, consider replenishing your garden soil with a fresh load of compost and natural fertilizers such as sheep pellets.
+You may want to consider replenishing your garden soil with a fresh load of compost and natural fertilizers such as sheep pellets.
 This will not only add essential nutrients to your soil, but also promote the growth of diverse microorganisms that can improve soil health.

 We see many chili growers still harvesting bright-coloured chillies until now!
 Dried chillies can be used in a variety of dishes and will retain their flavor and heat for several months when stored properly.